 Should I use baking soda or a sweetener in the boiling water?

 You can either add baking soda or a liquid sweetener to the boiling water before boiling the bagels.
 Or, for the best results, you can add a bit of both!
-I usually use both baking soda and a sweetener in the boiling water.
+I usually add about 1 tbsp of both baking soda and a sweetener in the boiling water.

-What liquid sweetener should I use in the boiling water?
+What kinds of sweetener should I use in the boiling water?

-Honey and molasses are both great options to use for boiling the bagels.
+Honey and molasses are both great options to add to the boiling water.
 I have also used date syrup and that works great as well!

 Looking for more bagel recipes?